AmmarHatiya/Undergraduate-Thesis/README.md

 # Undergraduate Honours Thesis (2023-2024): A Study on Knowledge-based Visual Question Generation

-Welcome to the GitHub repository for the undergraduate honours thesis titled "A Study on Knowledge-based Visual Question Generation".
+Welcome to the GitHub repository for my undergraduate honours thesis titled "K-VQG: A Study on Knowledge-based Visual Question Generation".

 ## Overview